 In March 1868, for the inauguration of the University of Illinois, composer George Root visited from Chicago to lead a choir in his new "University Anthem."
 Aptly enough, music "took root" immediately in the new university community, music studies and ensembles assuming a significant presence on the campus even before the School of Music (SOM) opened in 1895.
 Pianist Charlotte Patchin was the first music instructor hired, and soon two voice teachers joined her in the 1870s.
 By 1893 the all-male Military Band of some 60 members represented the University at the World's Columbian Exposition in Chicago.
-The next year, wanting to attract more women students, University President Andrew Draper proposed adding a School of Music.
+The next year, wanting to attract more female students, University President Andrew Draper proposed adding a School of Music.
 Illinois's flagship musical institution began with about 45 students, and a Ladies' Glee Club was among its eight active ensembles.
 From the beginning the intent was to balance "first-class courses" with performance.

 By 1902-03, the School of Music was already providing leadership in teacher training, initiating a progressive course in Public School Methods.
 The remarkable Albert Austin Harding, student in the College of Engineering and first-chair cornet in the band, became band director in 1902 during his junior year.
 Harding introduced open-air band concerts on the Quad as well as the "Block I" marching band formation, and he made about 150 of his own transcriptions from operatic and orchestral scores.
 Under Harding the band grew from 30 members to 215 by 1918.
 John Philip Sousa was Harding's friend and admirer; visiting the campus in 1930 he called Harding's ensemble "The world's greatest college band" and donated his music library to the school.